Putin raises tension on Ukraine, suspends START nuclear pact

 “What we heard this morning was propaganda that we already know,” Meloni said in English.
 “He says (Russia) worked on diplomacy to avoid the conflict, but the truth is that there is somebody who is the invader and somebody who is defending itself.”

-Putin began his speech with strong words for those countries that provided Kyiv with crucial military support and warned them against supplying any longer-range weapons.
+Zelenskyy cited fresh attacks on Ukrainian civilians Tuesday, and downplayed Putin’s speech.

-“It’s they who have started the war.
-And we are using force to end it,” Putin said before an audience of lawmakers, state officials and soldiers.
+“I have not watched it, because during this time there were missile strikes on Kherson.
+Twenty-one people were wounded and six were killed,” he said.

-Putin also accused the West of taking aim at Russian culture, religion and values because it is aware that “it is impossible to defeat Russia on the battlefield."
+Putin also accused the West of taking aim at Russian culture, religion and values.
+He fired another broadside at Western gender policies that he described as efforts to destroy “traditional” values.

-Likewise, he said Western sanctions hadn't “achieved anything and will not achieve anything."
+And he said Western sanctions hadn’t “achieved anything and will not achieve anything.”
+He blasted Russian tycoons who kept their assets in the West and saw them confiscated or frozen as part of the sanctions.

-Reflecting the Kremlin's clampdown on free speech and press, it barred coverage of the address by media from “unfriendly” countries, including the U.S., the U.K. and those in the European Union, with Kremlin spokesman Dmitry Peskov saying their journalists could watch the broadcast.
+“Believe me, ordinary people had no sympathy for those who lost their yachts, palaces and other assets abroad,” Putin said.

-He previously told reporters that the speech’s delay had to do with Putin’s “work schedule,” but Russian media reports linked it to the setbacks by Russian forces.
-The Russian president also postponed the state-of-the-nation address in 2017.
+While Russia’s Constitution mandates that the president deliver the state-of-the-nation speech annually, Putin never gave one in 2022.
 Last year, the Kremlin also canceled two other big annual events — Putin’s news conference and a highly scripted phone-in marathon taking questions from the public.

-Analysts expected Putin's speech would be tough in the wake of Biden's visit to Kyiv on Monday, which he did not mention.
-In his own speech later Tuesday, Biden was expected to highlight the commitment of the central European country and other allies to Ukraine over the past year.
+Reflecting the Kremlin's clampdown on free speech and press, it barred in-person coverage of the address by media from “unfriendly” countries, including the U.S., the U.K. and those in the European Union.

 Follow the AP’s coverage of Russia’s war in Ukraine at https://apnews.com/hub/russia-ukraine